Montreal-Quakers/website/_pages/midweek.md

 {% endcomment %}
 ## In person
 ### When
-* On April 17th and 24th, midweek will take place from 4-5pm.
 * We follow the academic calendar (**Sept-Nov, Jan-March**).
-Outside these months, [check for updates](#updates) as there may be significant location changes from April through August and in December.
+Outside these months, [check for updates](#updates) as there may be significant changes from April through August and also in December through early January.

 ### Where
 [3610 Rue McTavish, Room 36-2, Montreal, QC H3A 1Y2](https://goo.gl/maps/6QyVQiftuDDFoDVZ9){: rel="noopener" target="_blank"}